benmarwick/vlog_to_death_review/README.md

 The `vlog_review.rmd` file includes the R code and narrative text of my review.

-In the /vlog_review_data directory:
+In the `/vlog_review_data` directory:

-/DOA_posts contains a CSV file of text posted during 2013-2013 on the [Day of Archaeology](http://www.dayofarchaeology.com/)
+`/DOA_posts` contains a CSV file of text posted during 2013-2013 on the [Day of Archaeology](http://www.dayofarchaeology.com/)

-/SAA_abstracts contains PDF and text files of abstracts of the [Society of American Archaeology](http://www.saa.org/) annual meetings during 2004-2014
+`/SAA_abstracts` contains PDF and text files of abstracts of the [Society of American Archaeology](http://www.saa.org/) annual meetings during 2004-2014

+The data from JSTOR are not included here as it's not clear if the [JSTOR DFR](http://dfr.jstor.org/) terms and conditions permit re-sharing of their data.

 ### Licenses: